-Professor Dolovich is spending the 2012-13 academic year as a visiting professor of law at NYU School of Law.
-She is a leading expert on the law, policy and theory of prisons and punishment.
-She teaches courses on criminal law, the constitutional law of prisons, and other post-conviction topics.
-Recent publications include Exclusion and Control in the Carceral State, 16 Berkeley Journal of Criminal Law 259 (2011), Cruelty, Prison Conditions and the Eighth Amendment, 84 N.Y.U.
-Law Review 884 (2009) and Incarceration American-Style, 3 Harvard Law and Policy Review 237 (2009).
+Professor Dolovich is a leading expert on the law, policy and theory of prisons and punishment, and teaches courses on criminal law, the constitutional law of prisons, and other post-conviction topics.
+Recent publications include “Forms of Deference in Prison Law,” 24 Federal Sentencing Reporter 245 (2012), “Exclusion and Control in the Carceral State,” 16 Berkeley Journal of Criminal Law 259 (2011), and “Cruelty, Prison Conditions and the Eighth Amendment,” 84 N.Y.U.
+Law Review 884 (2009).

 Professor Dolovich has conducted a landmark empirical study of the LA County Jail’s practice of segregating vulnerable prisoners for their own protection.
-The first article growing out of this research, Strategic Segregation in the Modern Prison (48 American Criminal Law Review 1 (2011)), received the Ezekiel Webber Prize and a 2012 Dukeminier Award.
-The second, Two Models of the Prison: Accidental Humanity and Hypermasculinity in the L.A.
-County Jail, will appear in volume 102 of the Journal of Criminal Law and Criminology.
-Professor Dolovich is currently focused on a critical examination of Eighth Amendment doctrine as it applies to prison sentences and prison conditions.
-Works in progress include Eighth Amendment Decency and Some Puzzles about Eighth Amendment Deliberate Indifference.
+The first article growing out of this research, “Strategic Segregation in the Modern Prison,” 48 American Criminal Law Review 1 (2011), received the Ezekiel Webber Prize and a 2012 Dukeminier Award.
+The second, “Two Models of the Prison: Accidental Humanity and Hypermasculinity in the L.A.
+County Jail,” appears in volume 102 of the Journal of Criminal Law and Criminology.
+Among other projects, Professor Dolovich is currently focused on a critical examination of Eighth Amendment doctrine as it applies to prison sentences and prison conditions.
+Works in progress include “Eighth Amendment Decency” and “Some Puzzles about Eighth Amendment Deliberate Indifference.”

-Other major articles include State Punishment and Private Prisons, 55 Duke L. J. 437 (2005) and Legitimate Punishment in Liberal Democracy, 7 Buff.
+Other major articles include “State Punishment and Private Prisons,” 55 Duke L. J. 437 (2005), and “Legitimate Punishment in Liberal Democracy,” 7 Buff.
 Crim.
 L. Rev. 307 (2004).
 The latter was selected for the 2004 Stanford-Yale Junior Faculty Forum as the best article in both criminal law and jurisprudence & philosophy—the first article ever to be selected in two categories.
 In 2005, she was honored by the Cornell University Program on Ethics and Public Life with its Young Scholar Award.

 Professor Dolovich has also written in the field of legal ethics.
-Her article, Ethical Lawyering and the Possibility of Integrity, appeared in volume 70 in the Fordham Law Review.
+Her article, “Ethical Lawyering and the Possibility of Integrity,” appeared in volume 70 in the Fordham Law Review.

-Click here to read Teaching Prison Law, Professor Dolovich’s forthcoming essay in the Journal of Legal Education which argues that prison law and other post-conviction topics should be a standard component of the criminal law education of future prosecutors, defense counsel and judges alike.
+Click here to read “Teaching Prison Law,” Professor Dolovich’s 2012 essay in the Journal of Legal Education, which argues that prison law and other post-conviction topics should be a standard component of the criminal law education of future prosecutors, defense counsel and judges alike.